lekman/vscode-sidebar-terminal/README.md

-# AI Code AI Terminal
+# AI Terminal 🧘

-> Cloned from [vscode-ai-terminal](https://github.com/lekman/vscode-ai-terminal) to add individual customizations
+> Enhanced version of vscode-sidebar-terminal with zen mode and AI-focused features

-A VS Code extension that displays a terminal in the sidebar.
+A powerful VS Code extension that provides a **zen-focused terminal experience** perfect for AI-assisted development.
+Features distraction-free interface, intelligent scroll management, and seamless multi-terminal support.

 ## 📦 Installation